sihyun-yu/Ogogada/Reports/DP2/[DP2] Ideation.md

 * Simulate complicated situations that frequently occur at the cafe

-> * Workers can practice a lot without being embarrassed and get familiar with POS
+> * Workers can practice a lot without being embarrassed and get familiar with POS by simulating situations

 * Show rankings for workers or for specific learning process

 > * Workers have fun through competition with others
+> * Workers are motivated practicing POS through seeing their rankings

 * POS histories which show nice answer of certain special situations

-> * By knowing the nice structured answers to the difficult situations, workers can cope with real sudden situations.
+> * By knowing the nice structured answers to the difficult situations, workers can cope with real sudden situations

 ### Storyboards